Tutorial: Add Purse Feet to Your Next Bag Creation

 Here’s the outside bottom of the bag, showing all four feet in place.
 They look great and putting them in was a breeze.

+There are a lot of purse feet products on the market.
 I used Nancy Zieman’s 9/16″ size purse feet from Clover.
 They come four to a pack in two sizes and two finishes.
+Choose a finish that matches any other hardware on your bag.
+Let me also mention that as an option you could make your own using sturdy buttons.

 Pin this post on Pinterest!
 Consider adding this finishing touch to your next bag to give it that little extra something that sets it apart.